mpielow1993/ruby--rails--projects--team_impact_repo/README.md

         i.
 When logged in as an admin, go to the 'Admin' section of the sidebar, then click 'New', then click 'Programme'. ii.
 When finished, click 'Create Programme'.
         iii.
-If the programme is successfully created, a notification will appear at the top of the screen.
+If the programme is successfully created, a green success notification will appear at the top of the screen saying 'Programme added successfully'.

     c.
 Update the details of existing programmes.

         i.
 When viewing the list of all programmes, click on the 'Edit' button for a particular Programme record. ii.
 Edit the programme's details within the edit form as necessary, then click 'Save Changes'. iii.
-If the programme record is updated successfully, a notification will appear at the top of the screen.
+If the programme record is updated successfully, a green success notification will appear at the top of the screen saying 'Programme updated successfully'.

     d.
 Delete programmes

         i.
 When viewing the list of all programmes, click on the 'Delete' button for a particular Programme record. ii.
 An alert will appear, asking for confirmation to delete the selected Programme record.
 Click 'Yes'. iii.
-If the Programme record is deleted successfully, a notification will appear at the top of the screen.
+If the Programme record is deleted successfully, a green success notification will appear at the top of the screen saying 'Programme successfully removed'.

     NOTE - Each Admin capability for the 'Programme' entity and its associated procedure can be extended to the following entities: